 First ask yourself what you want to make with your machine.
 Both machines have amazing cutting capabilities but lots of their differences come down to what materials they can cut.

 The Explore Air 2 machine can cut anything from paper all the way up to felt, So it's perfect if you are a paper crafter, or want to do vinyl or Iron on projects!
 It is also possible to cut some fabric, if the fabric is backed with an interfacing or bonding to strengthen it.

-The Maker has way more capabilities when it comes to materials, this really is a beast of a machine and the best one Cricut have to offer.
+The Maker has way more capabilities when it comes to materials, this really is a beast of a machine and has now been updated, adding the Maker 3 into the mix.
 It can cut anything from Paper, card, iron on vinyl, vinyl to anything with a 2mm thickness, so wood, balsa wood and chipboard are all materials you're able to cut.

 The machine also has an adaptive tool system, this means we can change the blade to suit the material we're cutting which means we can add the rotary blade to cut any fabric.
 By fabric, I mean anything from silk to denim, fake fur to cotton -The possibilities are endless and none of these fabrics need to be backed like they do with the explore machine- you just place them onto the mat.

 We also have the capability to add in the knife tool to cut the thicker materials.
 This machine has way more force and strength to cut these materials with, this is partly because it is much heavier than the explore air 2, giving it weight to up the cutting force.